pascallaliberte/sharpen.page/prioritize.md

 ---

-# /prioritize<br>A Research Cycle to Get a Boost in Focus for Your Product Priorities
+# /prioritize<br>A Research Boost To Focus for Your Product Priorities
 {: #details }

 ## By the End of Our Time Together, You'll Get: